domschrei/mallob/docs/clusters.md

 Commands like `git`, `wget`, and `curl` should now be able to download content over the proxy, which should be sufficient for setting up Mallob and its dependencies.

 In case the above http(s) entries dont work, an attempt can be to explicitly include the SOCKS5 standard.
-With this, downloads might now only be possible via curl.
+Most probably wget will no longer work with this more explicit naming, but curl should still work.

     export HTTP_PROXY="socks5://localhost:1537"
     export http_proxy="socks5://localhost:1537"